furiousteabag/asmirnov.xyz/content/vram.md

 Finally, the output tensors (Batch Size × Sequence Length × Vocabulary Size) are almost always in float32.
 This remains true even if the model was loaded in a lower precision, because model itself casts outputs to float32 most of the time ^[[Llama 2 casts output tensor to float32 (github.com/facebookresearch/llama)](https://github.com/facebookresearch/llama/blob/main/llama/model.py#L494)] ^[[Mistral casts output tensor to float32 (github.com/mistralai)](https://github.com/mistralai/mistral-src/blob/main/mistral/model.py#L304)].

 While training, we also need to store probabilities `F.softmax(logits, dim=-1)` which are the same size as output tensor.

+## Problems

+In my experiments with measuring VRAM usage [in the notebook](https://github.com/furiousteabag/vram/blob/master/vram.ipynb), I am facing some persistent mismatch between what my experiments show and the calculated figures, particularly regarding the size of activations during the training's forward pass.
+So there is still something to figure out!

+## Acknowledgements

+Thanks to [Stas Bekman](https://stasosphere.com/machine-learning/) for helping me shaping my understanding and Quentin Anthony's Python [gist for VRAM calculation](https://gist.github.com/Quentin-Anthony/f43939791a7ceb0b01a4937308317be5).